rdeneau/formation-fsharp/en/fsharp-training-12-computation-expr.md

 [FSharpPlus](http://fsprojects.github.io/FSharpPlus//computation-expressions.html) provides a `monad` CE

 - Works for all monadic types: `Option`, `Result`, ... and even `Lazy` 🎉
-- Supports monad stacks with monad transformers
+- Supports monad stacks with monad transformers 📍

 ⚠️ **Limits:**

 - Confusing: the `monad` CE has 4 flavours to cover all cases: delayed or strict, embedded side-effects or not
 - Based on SRTP: can be very long to compile!
+- Documentation not exhaustive, relying on Haskell knowledges
-- Very Haskell-oriented: learning curve + not idiomatic
+- Very Haskell-oriented: not idiomatic F♯

 ---